Skip to main content

 Should I choose a heat pump or traditional AC in Florida?

 Heat pumps are excellent choices for Florida, providing efficient cooling and heating year-round.
-They qualify for higher rebates and tax credits, often making total cost comparable to traditional AC.
+They qualify for higher rebates and tax credits, often making total quote planning comparable to traditional AC.
 Heat pumps excel in Florida's mild winters and provide superior humidity control.

 Standard installation includes the outdoor unit, indoor coil, refrigerant lines, electrical connections, thermostat wiring, permits, and startup.
-Additional costs may include ductwork modifications, electrical upgrades, thermostat replacement, or old equipment removal.
+Additional quote planning may include ductwork modifications, electrical upgrades, thermostat replacement, or old equipment removal.

 Ready to find the perfect AC system for your Florida home?
-Our AI-powered assessment considers your home's unique characteristics, local rebates, and efficiency preferences to provide accurate pricing and recommendations.
+Our RITA-guided intake considers your home's unique characteristics, local rebates, and efficiency preferences to provide accurate quote process and recommendations.